sway-me/docs/docs/FAQ.md

 If you can't upgrade  **AND** you have a namecheap API key, the following command will update all of you alias records.

 `NAMECHEAP_KEY=<YOUR namecheap key> sway namecheap update ip`

+Also the [hoppy](https://hoppy.network) service has worked as a solution for some.